top of page

 Owner: Stuart Newton

 The static ring evolved after I ordered a 3m x 3m Summer House kit and I was asked a casual question as to whether I intended to transfer the one dumbbell I had in my loft into it.
 A check of the specification revealed that it would not be possible to ring it standing up, without raising the walls and adjusting the roof pitch.
-Fortunately, a local ringer, Ashley Wilson, has his own joinery business and he confirmed that he would be able to produce a design and supply and fit the additional materials required.
+Fortunately, a local ringer, Ashley Wilson, is also a joiner and he confirmed that he would be able to produce a design and supply and fit the additional materials required.

 In the meantime, I then thought that if all that work was going to be undertaken, would it be possible to house a ring of six?
 John Norris kindly (and quickly!) rose to the challenge and produced a proposed layout:-